Timothy C. Hain, MD •

 Page last modified:

-There is some thought that Meniere's and Migraine
+There is some speculation that Meniere's and Migraine

 With respect to the entity called "vestibular migraine", defined by a committee called the "International Headache Society", we are not so sure that all of our Meniere's patients are a fit -- the criteria for "vestibular migraine" are so complex that it is difficult to know if any particular patient has "jumped through all of the hoops" and therefore qualified to be officially designated as "vestibular migraine".
 The term "migraine associated vertigo" would however still seem to be generally useful.